revbayes/revbayes.github.io/tutorials/biogeo/index.md

     }

 Next, we need to define breakpoints for when the underlying paleogeographic state/connectivity changes.
-In our case, we’ll define the epoch breakpoints as uniformly distributed random variables that are bounded by the minimum and maximum age estimates for when each new island complex formed (Table [tab:paleogeo]).
+In our case, we'll define the epoch breakpoints as uniformly distributed random variables that are bounded by the minimum and maximum age estimates for when each new island complex formed (Table [tab:paleogeo]).
 This is easily done